Louris van de Geer

 Recent projects include THE SON (MTC Cybec 2016), TRIUMPH (fortyfivedownstairs 2016) directed by Mark Pritchard and HELLO THERE, WE'VE BEEN WAITING FOR YOU (Next Wave & ACMI 2014).
 In 2013, Louris co-wrote the short film SUPER with Samara Hersch for Access Inc, which premiered in The Other Film Festival in Melbourne and had its international premiere at ReelAbilities in New York City.
 Her other projects include TUESDAY (MKA 2012) which has now been adapted into a radio play for ABC Radio National, HUNNY BUN & BABY DOLL (Dixon Place NYC, 2015 & Melbourne Fringe Festival, 2010), DON'T LOOK NOW (St Martins) directed by Susie Dee, and THEY'RE ALL IN THEIR LITTL BOXES (St Martins).

-Louris’ play TRIUMPH had its Sydney premiere this year at the Io Myers Studio UNSW directed by Tessa Leong.
-Susie Dee directs LOOKING GLASS at fortyfivedownstairs in August this year.
+Louris’ play TRIUMPH had its Sydney premiere in 2017 at the Io Myers Studio UNSW directed by Tessa Leong.
+Susie Dee directed LOOKING GLASS at fortyfivedownstairs in August 2017.